-For an adoption to take place the parental rights of either the child’s mother or father must first be terminated by a court.
+For adoption to occur, the parental rights of either the child's mother or father must first be terminated by a court.
 A petition for adoption would be filed in the court with jurisdiction over the child.
 The petition will be filed by either the potential adoptive parent or parents if two persons are married.

 Both married people must be participants in the adoption case.
 The suit would need to be filed after a point at which the child has resided with the adoptive parents for at least six months.

-As we discussed a few days prior, an ad litem attorney may be appointed by the judge in order to represent interests of the child.
-The court will do some “detective” work and investigate the criminal histories and backgrounds of the potential adoptive parents.
+As we discussed a few days prior, an ad litem attorney may be appointed by the judge to represent the child's interests.
+The court will do some "detective" work and investigate the criminal histories and backgrounds of the potential adoptive parents.

-A study of the family’s home will be conducted as well with the results being reported back to the judge.
-A social study must be conducted in order to terminate the parental rights of both biological parents of the child.
-Assuming that the results show the judge that allowing the adoption would be in the best interests of the child the adoption petition will be granted.
+A study of the family's home will be conducted, reporting the results to the judge.
+Social research must be undertaken to terminate the child's biological parents' parental rights.
+Assuming that the results show the judge that allowing the adoption would be in the child's best interests, the adoption petition will be granted.

 Situations that will allow for the termination of the biological parent's rights

-There are basically two situations in which parental rights of biological parents can be terminated:
+There are two situations in which parental rights of birth parents can be terminated:

-- If the judge finds that the rules regarding termination as set forth in the Texas Family Code justify the termination and said termination is in the best interests of the child
+- If the judge finds that the rules regarding termination as outlined in the Texas Family Code justify the ending and says stop is in the best interests of the child

-- A biological parent has voluntarily relinquished the child by signing an affidavit signing over their rights to the state agency or other person.
-If you are a father and you do not register with the State’s paternity registry your parental rights may be terminated as well.
+- A biological parent has voluntarily relinquished the child by signing an affidavit over their rights to the state agency or other person.
+If you are a father and you do not register with the State's paternity registry, your parental rights may be terminated as well.

 How to start the process of adopting a child

-Either a licensed adoption agency or you as a potential adoptive parent can file a lawsuit to begin the process to terminate the parental rights of the biological parents.
-If you are working through an agency they will have an attorney to do this for you.
+Either a licensed adoption agency or you as a potential adoptive parent can file a lawsuit to begin the process to terminate the biological parent's parental rights.
+If you are working through an agency, they will have an attorney to do this for you.

-If you are going about the process without an agency you will need to hire an attorney to file the termination lawsuit on your behalf.
-Once the lawsuit is filed the process proceeds as described in the opening section of this blog post.
+If you are going about the process without an agency, you will need to hire an attorney to file the termination lawsuit on your behalf.
+Once the case is filed, the process proceeds as described in the opening section of this blog post.

 Modifying a court's prior orders for custody.
 Child support and visitation

-If you find yourself in a position where the current orders in place in regard to child custody, visitation or child support are not working for you and your family due to a change in circumstances then you can file a modification lawsuit in the same court that issued those prior orders.
+Suppose you find yourself in a position where the current demands in place regarding child custody, visitation, or child support are not working for you and your family due to a change in circumstances.
+In that case, you can file a modification lawsuit in the same court that issued those prior orders.

-Before you decide to do so, however, it makes a lot of sense to contact a family law attorney to determine if doing so is a prudent step to take.
-The reason being is that a court’s analysis of your situation will be fairly complex and will involve many subjective factors that the judge will consider.
+However, before you decide to do so, it makes a lot of sense to contact a family law attorney to determine if doing so is a prudent step to take.
+The reason being is that a court's analysis of your situation will be relatively complex and will involve many subjective factors that the judge will consider.

 For starters, in your petition to modify a prior court order, you will need to submit an affidavit to the judge which describes the change in circumstances your family has seen and how that changes requires an update/modification of the prior orders.
-That affidavit must lay out the circumstances clearly to the judge or you risk having your case dismissed prior to even getting a hearing date.
-For the most part, if you are attempting to file a modification case within one year of a prior order being signed by the judge your odds of success in a modification suit are extremely low.
+That affidavit must lay out the events clearly to the judge, or you risk having your case dismissed before even getting a hearing date.
+For the most part, if you are attempting to file a modification case within one year of a prior order being signed by the judge, your odds of success in a modification suit are extremely low.

 Modifying possession of a child

-Again, I would advise that you speak to an attorney before filing a modification suit regarding possession and visitation.
-The most important factor is that a judge will seriously evaluate whether or not a significant change in circumstances is apparent in relation to either yourself, the other parent or your child.
+Again, I advise you to speak to an attorney before filing a modification suit regarding possession and visitation.
+The most crucial factor is that a judge will seriously evaluate whether or not a significant change in circumstances is apparent about either yourself, the other parent, or your child.

-If it is clear to the judge that the visitation schedule either cannot work or is otherwise not in the best interests of the child for whatever reason then a modification may occur.
+If it is clear to the judge that the visitation schedule either cannot work or is otherwise not in the child's best interests for whatever reason, then a modification may occur.

-What sort of circumstances would a court be looking for in order to modify visitation orders?
-From my experience, if your child’s other parent fails to take advantage of his or her periods of possession multiple times then that may be reason enough to modify the orders of possession.
-If the other parent has begun to engage in drug or alcohol use and that has affected the child then a modification may be appropriate.
+What sort of circumstances would a court be looking for to modify visitation orders?
+From my experience, if your child's other parent fails to take advantage of their periods of possession multiple times, then that may be reason enough to modify the orders of living.
+If the other parent has begun to engage in drug or alcohol use and that has affected the child, then a modification may be appropriate.

-A court would surely have determined that the ex-husband’s behavior was not in the best interest of the child and offered a significant risk of immediate harm.
+A court would undoubtedly have determined that the ex-husband's behavior was not in the child's best interest and offered a significant risk of immediate harm.
 With this in mind, it made sense for the opposing party to settle out of court rather than to risk a worse result in a hearing.

 Questions on adoption or modification cases?
 Contact the Law Office of Bryan Fagan, PLLC

-To learn more about either of the subjects that we covered in today’s blog please do not hesitate to contact the Law Office of Bryan Fagan, PLLC today.
-A licensed family law attorney is available six days a week to answer your questions in a free of charge consultation.
+To learn more about either of the subjects covered in today's blog, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC, today.
+A licensed family law attorney is available six days a week to answer your questions in a free-of-charge consultation.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"